-In June 2012, the Company entered into an interest rate cap agreement with a \$175 million notional amount and an upfront payment of \$1.1 million.
-The agreement matures on February 22, 2016 and caps interest rates on one-month LIBOR at 1.00%.
+In June 2012, in connection with the Prior Credit Agreement, the Company entered into an interest rate cap agreement ("Cap Agreement") with a \$175.0 million notional amount and an upfront payment of \$1.1 million.
+The Cap Agreement matures on February 22, 2016 and caps interest rates on one-month LIBOR at 1.00%.
+The Company did not have any interest rate derivative agreements outstanding prior to June 2012.